 Continue reading “Bishop of Winchester responds to Augar review of post-18 education, proposes public service covenant for vocational graduates”

-On 17th December 2018 Lord Ahmed asked the Government “what assessment they have made of the situation of Rohingya refugees and the likelihood of their safe return to Burma.”
+On 23rd May 2019 Baroness Meacher asked the Government “what assessment they have made of whether the threat of prosecutions under the Suicide Act 1961 is causing suffering to mentally competent, terminally ill people at the end of their lives.”
 The Bishop of Winchester, Rt Revd Tim Dakin, asked a follow-up question:

 Continue reading “Bishop of Winchester asks if Ministers will meet those concerned about change to law on assisted suicide”

 On 22nd May 2019 Baroness McIntosh of Pickering asked the Government “when they expect the Office for Environmental Protection to be operational; what its remit will be; and in the interim, which body will ensure compliance with environmental protection legislation and regulations.”
 The Bishop of Winchester, Rt Revd Tim Dakin, asked a follow up question:

 The Lord Bishop of Winchester: My Lords, a new global review has concluded that the damage to human health from air pollution extends to all organs of the body.
 Southampton in my diocese is now among the top 20 UK cities already at the pollution-level limit of 10 micrograms per cubic metre.
 I therefore press the Minister to confirm what responsibility the office for environmental protection will have in holding the Government to account for implementing their commitment to the clean air strategy, which is internationally recognised by the WHO.